Together-Java/TJ-Bot/Contributing.md

 # Tutorials

-Make sure to head over to the [Wiki](https://github.com/Together-Java/TJ-Bot/wiki) as general entry point to the project.
+Make sure to head over to the [Wiki](https://github.com/Together-Java/TJ-Bot/wiki) as a general entry point to the project.
 It provides lots of tutorials, documentation and other information, for example
 * creating a discord bot and a private server;
 * setting up the project locally;
 * adding your own custom commands;